Terms & Conditions

 • Continuing to engage with our local communities through partnership

-• Actively working with local schools, local authorities, police and other agencies
+• Actively working with local authorities, police and other agencies

 Teaching and Learning

 To provide a curriculum which promotes knowledge, skills and understanding to build the resilience of students, by undermining extremist ideology and supporting the learner voice.
-This will be achieved through embedding equality, diversity and inclusion, wellbeing and community cohesion and British values.
+This will be achieved through embedding equality, diversity and inclusion, wellbeing and community cohesion and British values and the understanding of the UK Government’s PREVENT strategy.

 • Promoting wider skill development such as social and emotional aspects of learning